 - Men: Collared shirts (e.g., button-down shirts, polo shirts) may be paired with any conservative colored trousers, including dark-wash, untorn jeans.
 Shirts should be tucked into trousers.
 T-shirts and sleeveless shirts are not appropriate.
 Sneakers are not appropriate.
 Hats and headgear are not permitted indoors.

-- Casual dress is left to each Member’s discretion but should be appropriate to the context of the Event.
-Members should remember that purpose of the Club as stated in the Bylaws and dress appropriately.
+- Casual dress is left to each Member’s discretion but should be appropriate to the Event’s context.
+Members should remember the purpose of the Club, as stated in the Bylaws, and dress appropriately.

-Members of the Club must conduct themselves in a manner that respects other Members, Guests, Speakers, and Host Facilities.
+Members of the Club must conduct themselves to respect other Members, Guests, Speakers, and Host Facilities.
 This includes, but is not limited to, the following statements:

 - Each Member must hold himself to a high standard of personal cleanliness and hygiene.

 - Each Member must respect the space around him at an Event.
-For example, Members may not wear backpacks or carry large items with them that impede the movement of any other Member at an Event.
+For example, Members may not wear backpacks or carry large items with them that impede any other member’s movement at an Event.

 - Members should respect the human dignity of other Members.
-This includes the avoidance of and the avoidance of the appearance of inappropriate interpersonal contact (e.g., catcalling, unwanted touching).
+This includes avoiding and avoiding the appearance of inappropriate interpersonal contact (e.g., catcalling, unwanted touching).

 - Members must respect the right of each other Member to terminate a conversation at will.
 Interactions between Members should be congenial and intended to foster a productive, collegial atmosphere in support of the Club’s goals as outlined in the Bylaws.

-- Events are not an open venue for solicitation of members to participate in activities unrelated to the Club or its Guests or Speakers.
-A Member who wishes to solicit an event should receive explicit consent from a member of the Executive Board or a majority of the present members of the Board of Governors.
+- Events are not an open venue for members’ solicitation to participate in activities unrelated to the Club or its Guests or Speakers.
+A Member who wishes to solicit an event should receive explicit consent from an Officer or a majority of the Board of governors’ present members.